AlexHappyCode/node-coding-question/README.md

 *note:* A post does not have to have a photo and can have at most 5.

+Here you can send in up to five images as key value pairs.
+As long as the image data being sent has a mimetype of image the server should be able to add that file to the database as well as store it in the photos folder.

 ## Technologies to use for this coding question(Required):
 * Node.js